Vespula germanica: Description and identification

 The German wasp is about 13 mm (0.5 in) long, has a mass of 74.1 ± 9.6 mg, and has typical wasp colours of black and yellow.
 It is very similar to the common wasp (V. vulgaris), but unlike the common wasp, has three tiny black dots on the clypeus.
 To further complicate the issue this only applies to workers.
-To help with identification, a good practice to observe is to first categorize the wasp as worker, queen, or drone before identifying it as V. vulgaris or V. germanica.
+To help with identification, a good practice to observe is to first categorize the wasp as worker, queen, or male before identifying it as V. vulgaris or V. germanica.
 Gastral pattern (the black dots or marks on the abdomen) are highly variable and not good characteristics to use in identifying.
-However, the identification of a wasp as V. vulgaris may be difficult because the normally unbroken black mark on its clypeus can sometimes appear broken (particularly males) making it look extremely similar to V. germanica.
+However, the identification of a wasp as V. vulgaris may be difficult because the normally unbroken black mark on its clypeus can sometimes appear broken (particularly in males) making it look extremely similar to V. germanica.

 Distribution and habitat

 V. germanica originated in Europe, Asia, and North Africa and can now be found in sections of every continent but Antarctica.
 It has established populations in North America, South America, South Africa, New Zealand, and Australia.
+The species has been described as an invasive species.
 German yellowjackets are known to be especially successful and destructive invaders of new territories.
 These wasps are polyphagous predators which feed on native arthropods, and because they are able to outdo many other animals for food, they have caused considerable harm to the indigenous wildlife of areas which they have invaded.
-For a given year, V. germanica disperses at distances of no more than 1000 m, so that their rapid dispersal is likely to be aided by accidental human transport of hibernating queens.
+For a given year, V. germanica disperses at distances of no more than 1000 m, (1 km) so that their rapid dispersal is likely to be aided by accidental human transport of hibernating queens.
 This normally leads to a bottleneck effect during the establishment of new populations, which explains the significant genetic differentiation often found among geographically distant populations.

 The nest is made from chewed plant fibres, mixed with saliva.
 The majority of nests are found in the soil below ground.
 A significant portion of nests are found in artificial structures such as attics, and a small portion are found above ground.